gknowapp/G-Know/README.md

 - Swift
 - SwiftUI
 - PencilKit for drawing capabilities
-- Airtable for backend database
+- SwiftData for on-device data persistence.

 ##### Keep an eye out for the official GKnow TestFlight launch!
 Coming Soon